zplato/CKAD_Study/Course_Notes/6. Pod Design/notes.md

 1. New pod is created
 2. Readiness Probe check on new pod
 3. If readiness probe is good, then delete old pod and serve traffic on new pod

+If you deploy with a bad deployment, then it will attempt to take down the first pod in the replicaset, Available=Desired=1.